Sponsored by The UPS Store

 - Try to reconnect and check-in with contacts frequently.

-Whether you’re an expert networker or just starting out, engaging with new people through networking events and opportunities is an excellent way to expand business and build your brand.
+Whether you’re an expert networker or just starting out, engaging with new people through networking events and opportunities is an excellent way to expand the business and build your brand.

 If you would like to learn more about how you can improve your networking skills, tune in and listen to the webinar, sponsored by SCORE and The UPS Store.